Docker-Daze/itu-minitwit/report/report.md

 One flaw in the system is the lack of testing.
 The test coverage is only 2.5% and around 1.1k lines is missing coverage.
 Higher test coverage would make the system less error prone.

 Even though the system has multiple minitwit servers, it still has a single point of failure as there only is a single load balancer.
-To solve this another load balancer could be added to ensure higher availability.
+To solve this, another load balancer could be added to ensure higher availability.

 ![Sonar Cube Quality assesment](images/SonarCubeResult.png){#fig:SonarCubeResult}